Extremum Seeking Controlled Wiggling for Tactile Insertion: Introduction

-When applied to tactile insertion, the proposed extremum seeking control formulation wiggles the 6 degree of freedom pose of the end-effector to minimize some objective function of tactile feedback and end-effector pose.
+When applied to tactile insertion, the extremum seeking control wiggles the 6 degree of freedom pose of the end-effector to estimate a descent direction that minimizes an objective depending on tactile feedback and end-effector pose.
 A block diagram is given in Figure \ref{fig:system}.
-This formulation is general, and future work can consider many adaptions to improve performance and address different insertion problems.
-In particular, we propose several ``crowded,'' ``through,'' and ``direct'' insertion problems that could be studied through Extremum Seeking Control and tactile feedback in Table \ref{tab:insertionmodes}.
+The method uses contact to correct pose, and so must be initialized near the opening, though not further than existing methods when \mgn{normalized by} opening size.
+We validate this assumption by conducting trials initialized with vision.

-A list of our contributions follows: \begin{itemize} \item An algorithm for insertion that exploits the strategy of wiggling via model-free Extremum Seeking Control. \item Application of a direct method based on optical flow to measure strain-like forces on a GelSight Mini pad when grasping planar and rigid objects, such as keys. \item Detailed evaluation of the method of key-in-lock insertion on four locks, each with two experiments, amounting to 360 trials without any parameter tuning except for the specification of the key length. \end{itemize}
+A list of our contributions follows: \begin{itemize} \item A method for insertion, inspired by human behavior, that uses tactile-feedback to guide a wiggling process via Extremum Seeking Control that generalizes to all tested objects without per-object tuning. \item A method based on optical flow to measure strain-like forces on a GelSight Mini pad when grasping planar and rigid objects, such as keys. \item Detailed evaluation on key-in-lock insertion on four locks amounting to 360 trials while significantly outperforming a baseline based on CMA-ES \cite{auger2012tutorial} \mgn{that randomly samples instead of wiggling}. \item Vision-initialized experiments on key insertion and a robot assembly benchmark \cite{tang2024automate} (unseen until test time) that validate the method's assumptions and \mgn{demonstrate remarkable performance on the assembly benchmark.} \end{itemize}